Nitrux/iso-tool/README.md

 A script for generating Nitrux ISO files.
 The code is very readable, and so, self documented.

+This branch generates an ISO file spcecifically to use VFIO.

 # Issues
 If you find problems with the contents of this repository please create an issue.